Hashcracky Guide

 - Defending Applications

 Note: This guide focuses on getting started with basic techniques.
-For advanced strategies, we recomend the In.security Password Cracking 101+1 Training.
+For advanced strategies, we recommend the In.security Password Cracking 101+1 Training.

 Hashing Foundations

 Hashing is a fundamental concept in cybersecurity and is the result of a one-way algorithm to transform plaintext into ciphertext.
 The act of hash cracking is replicating the one-way transformation with known plaintexts to identify a match in ciphertext.
-If the ciphertext matches, then the plaintexts probably also match.
+If the ciphertext matches the known hash, the plaintext is considered recovered.

 $ mkpasswd --method=sha256crypt --rounds=1000 --salt=12324566 password